JasonKessler/scattertext/README.md

   --js-class RectangleHolder --enable-hamt --enable-arrays --js rectangle_holder.js
 ```

-## Data Day Texas 2017 Presentation
+##Talks on Scattertext and Methods Used

-[Scattertext: A Tool for Visualizing Differences in Language
+* [Scattertext: A Tool for Visualizing Differences in Language
 ](http://www.slideshare.net/JasonKessler/scattertext-a-tool-for-visualizing-differences-in-language)

-## Technical underpinnings

-Please see [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.
+* [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

-## What's new
+##What's new
 ### 0.0.2.2

 Addition option of showing characteristic terms (from the full set of documents) being considered.